doconomy/dreams-ios-sdk/README.md

 $ pod install
 ```

+### Swift Package Manager

+Dreams now also supports integration via Swift Package Manager.
+Add the Dreams package to your project and remember to link it to all relevant targets.

 ### Manually

 If you prefer not to use Cocoapods, you can simply integrate Dreams into your project by dragging in the files from the `Sources` folder.